TuringLang/Turing.jl/docs/src/using-turing/compiler.md

 If `@preprocess` treats `p[1]` as a random variable, it will return a variable identifier `vn::VarName = Turing.@varname p[1]`.
 Otherwise, it returns the value of `p[1]`. `Turing.@varname` and `VarName` wil be explained later.
 The above checks by `@preprocess` were carefully written to make sure that the Julia compiler can compile them away so no checks happen at runtime and only the correct branch is run straight away.

 When the output of `@preprocess` is a `VarName`, i.e. `p[1]` is a random variable, the `Turing.Inference.tilde` function will dispatch to a different method than when the output is of another type, i.e `p[1]` is an observation.
 In the former case, `Turing.Inference.tilde` returns 2 outputs, the value of the random variable and the `log` probability, while in the latter case, only the `log` probability is returned.
 The `log` probabilities then get accumulated and if `p[1]` is a random variable, the first returned output by `Turing.Inference.tilde` gets assigned to it.

+Note that `Core.tilde` is different from `Inference.tilde`. `Core.tilde` returns the expression block that will be run instead of the `~` line.
+A part of this expression block is a call to `Inference.tilde` as shown above. `Core.tilde` is defined in the `compiler.jl` file, while `Inference.tilde` is defined in the `Inference.jl` file.

 The `dot_tilde!` function does something similar for expressions of the form `@.
 L ~ R` (and `L .~ R` in Julia 1.1 and above).
 Let's take `@. x[1:2] ~ Normal(p[2], sqrt(p[1]))` as an example.
 This expressions replaced with:
 ```julia